tsamaya/aws-lambda-opencage-geocoder/README.md

 # aws-lambda-opencage-geocoder

+:warning: __README has not been updated with latest serversless and aws lambda runtime__

 This repository shows how to create an [AWS lambda](https://aws.amazon.com/lambda/) function to wrap OpenCage Data [Geocoder](https://opencagedata.com) API.

 Why a function lambda to wrap a REST API?